 The term ‘green building’ represents a way of building that’s kinder to our environment.
-It’s also a way of building that saves energy, and saves you money.
-A ‘green’ building is a building that, in its design, construction or operation, reduces or eliminates negative impacts, and can create positive impacts, on our climate and natural environment.
-Green buildings preserve precious natural resources and improve our quality of life.
-(World Green Building Council).
-Since Logangate provides a dry in Timber Home package we focus on green elements for the material we provide.
+It’s also a way of building that saves energy and ultimately saves you money.
+Home building kits that feature green building are a building that, in their design, construction or operation, reduces or eliminates negative impacts.
+The goal of these home-building kits is to create positive impacts on our climate and natural environment.
+According to the World Green Building Council practicing green building preserves precious natural resources and improves the quality of life for all people.
+Since Logangate provides contemporary home-building kits and packages, we focus on green elements for the material we provide.

 Protecting our Natural Resources